wandb/docs/docs/guides/technical-faq/general.md

 ### What is a service account, and why is it useful?

-A service account (Enterprise-only feature) is supposed to represent a non-human or machine user, which can be used to automate common tasks across teams and projects or ones that are not specific to a particular human user.
-A service account is created within a team and has an API key that has permissions to write to projects within that team.
+A service account (Enterprise-only feature) represents a non-human or machine user, which can automate common tasks across teams and projects or ones that are not specific to a particular human user.
+You can create a service account within a team and use its API key to read from and write to projects within that team.

 Among other things, service accounts are useful for tracking automated jobs logged to wandb, like periodic retraining, nightly builds, and so on.
 If you'd like, you can associate a username with one of these machine-launched runs with the [environment variables](../track/environment-variables.md) `WANDB_USERNAME` or `WANDB_USER_EMAIL`.